Brian-Moser/defusernn_models/README.md

 Author: Brian B. Moser

 <p>
-The project provides the implementation of recurrent models (listed below) applied to computer vision problems like image classification or object recognition.
+The project provides an implementation of recurrent models (listed below) applied to computer vision problems like image classification or object recognition.
 The implementation is in PyTorch.
 <p/>